MicrosoftEdge/WebView2Feedback/specs/StatusCode.md

 # Description
 The `NavigationCompletedEventArgs` interface will be given a new property, `StatusCode`, which has the HTTP status code of the navigation if it involved an HTTP request.
-For instance, this will usually be 200 if the request was successful, 404 if page was not found, etc.
+For instance, this will usually be 200 if the request was successful, 404 if a page was not found, etc.  See https://developer.mozilla.org/en-US/docs/Web/HTTP/Status for a list of common status codes.

 The `StatusCode` property will be 0 in the following cases:
 * The navigation did not involve an HTTP request.
 For instance, if it was a navigation to a